tus/tus-resumable-upload-protocol/protocol.md

 #### Upload-Length

-The `Upload-Length` header indicates the size of the an entire upload in bytes.
+The `Upload-Length` header indicates the size of the entire upload in bytes.
 The value MUST be a non-negative integer.